 The SBL can also be used to support over the air updates enabled by user firmware.
-In this use case, the user firmware will communicate with a boot host and download an OTA image (described in the image formats section).
-Once the download is completed, the user applica- tion can program the update blob information by programming the OTA infrastructure (see Apollo4 Family Secure Update User's Guide), and initiate a device reset.
-SBL takes over on next bootup to validate the downloaded image, and perform a firmware upgrade
+In this case, the user firmware will communicate with a boot host and download an OTA image (described in the image formats section earlier).
+Once the download is completed, the user application can program the update blob information by programming the OTA infrastructure (see Apollo5 Family Secure Update User's Guide), and initiate a device reset.
+The SBL takes over on the next reboot and validates the downloaded image, and performs a firmware upgrade

-The AmbiqSuite SDK provides an example of an OTA firmware update over BLE through the "AMOTA" app for the Apollo4.
+The AmbiqSuite SDK provides an example of an OTA firmware update over BLE through the "AMOTA" app for the Apollo5.
 This example implements a specific transfer protocol with a counterpart host implemented as a Phone App (Ambiq_BLE App).

-The ota_binary_converter.py script in tools/apollo4_amota/scripts can be used to generate an OTA blob compatible with AMOTA.
-Most of the optional parameters are no longer relevant for the Apollo4.
+The ota_binary_converter.py script in /tools/Apollo5_amota/scripts can be used to generate an OTA blob compatible with AMOTA.
+Most of the optional parameters are not relevant for the Apollo5.